 Other drivers often do not seek out motorcyclists when changing lanes or making turns, often resulting in terrible accidents.
 The failure of other drivers to search for motorcyclists on the road has led to many public awareness campaigns throughout Kansas and Missouri, although unfortunately the number of accidents and resulting fatalities has remained relatively steady over the last ten years.

 Motorcyclists understand that receiving injuries is common as a rider of a motorcycle, but this does not mean they expect severe injuries each time they take out their motorcycle.
-While deaths resulting from car and bus accidents reached an all-time low in 2008, deaths from motorcycle accidents reached an all-time high in 2008, more than doubling over the last decade.
+While deaths resulting from car and bus accidents reached an all-time low in 2008, deaths from motorbike accidents reached an all-time high in 2008, more than doubling over the last decade.

 - Distracted drivers